canonical/opensearch-operator/docs/how-to/monitoring/index.md

 ## Consume offers via the OpenSearch model

-Next, we will switch to the Charmed OpenSearch model, find offers, and consume them.
+Next, switch to the Charmed OpenSearch model, find offers, and consume them.

 We are currently on the Kubernetes controller for the COS model.
-To switch to the OpenSearch model, run
+To switch to the OpenSearch model:

 ```shell
 juju switch <db_controller>:<opensearch_model_name>
 ```

-To consume offers to be reachable in the current model, run
+To consume offers to be reachable in the current model:

 ```shell
 juju consume <k8s_cos_controller>:admin/cos.grafana